Bioconductor/bioconductor.org/content/developers/package-guidelines.md

-Remember that every _Bioconductor_ package goes through a formal review process and may still receive technical feedback from the assigned _Bioconductor_ Team Reviewer.
+Remember that every _Bioconductor_ package goes through a formal review process and may still receive technical feedback from the assigned _Bioconductor_ reviewer.
 An overview of the submission process may be found [here][submission] and a package may be submitted to the [new package tracker][tracker].